equinor/flotilla/backend/README.md

 `appsetings.Development.json` file is for variables specific to the Dev environments, such as the client ID's for the various app registrations used in development.

+The configuration will also read from a configured azure keyvault, which can then be accessed the same way as any other config variables.
+For this to work you will need to have the client secret stored locally in the secret manager as described below.

-Any secrets used for configuration should be added in the [ASP.NET Secret Manager](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-6.0&tabs=linux#secret-manager).
+Any local secrets used for configuration should be added in the [ASP.NET Secret Manager](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-6.0&tabs=linux#secret-manager).